peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>mapper</code> - This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.
+Can be null.

 * <code>options</code> - Specifies options for controlling deserialization of CBOR objects.